Live Demo: Get Started with MotherDuck & See the NEW Instant Preview Mode!Register Now

 • Sharing is at the granularity of a MotherDuck database.

-• Sharing is at the moment only read-only.
+• Sharing is read-only.

 • Sharing is done through share objects.